QuentinRa/blog.quentinra.dev/operating-systems/others/architecture/index.md

 Giving us: $.75=(.11)\_2$.

-#### Binary Coded Decimal (BCD)
+#### Binary-coded Decimal (BCD)

-Binary Coded Decimal, a.k.a.
-Decimal Coded Binary (DCB), is used to store a fixed-length floating-point number.
-It's not used aside from in financial institutions or when we need to store monetary values, as there is **no loss of precision**, but they take more space.
+Binary-coded decimal, a.k.a. decimal-coded binary (DCB), is used to store a fixed-length floating-point number.
+It's not used aside from in financial institutions or when we need to store monetary values, as there is **no loss of precision**, but it takes more space.

-Each value is stored on 4 bits.
+Each value is stored in 4 bits.
 For the fractional part, we use the method above.

 In databases, we often use the type: `decimal(n,m)`.
 It means `n` digits, and `m` fractional part numbers.